turingschool/front-end-curriculum/lessons/module-2/scope-and-closures.md

 What's the point of doing something like this?

 You'll notice that there's no way to mutate or overwrite the `count` variable, because it is completely protected within the closure.
-It's only accessible through the functinos provided by the closure itself.
+It's only accessible through the functions provided by the closure itself.

 <!-- Here's another interesting example of a closure in action: